saphir-travel/documentation/content/developer/howtos/website_themes/theming.rst

 Odoo comes with a default `theme` that provides minimal structure and layout.
 When you create a new theme, you are actually extending it.

-Don’t forget to add the directory containing your module to the addons-path command-line argument when running Odoo in your development environment.
+Don't forget to add the directory containing your module to the addons-path command-line argument when running Odoo in your development environment.

 Technical Naming